shadps4-emu/shadPS4/documents/Debugging/Debugging.md

    <summary>Some configuration entries worth changing</summary>

 - `[Log]`
-  - `type`: Configures logging synchronization (`sync`/`async`)
+  - `sync`: Log synchronously (`true`/`false`)
-    - By default, the emulator logs messages asynchronously for better performance.
-Some log messages may end up being received out-of-order.
+    - By default `true`, the emulator logs messages synchronously to respect the order.
-    - It can be beneficial to set this to `sync` in order for the log to accurately maintain message order, at the cost of performance.
+    - It can be beneficial to set this to `false` for better performance.
-    - When communicating about issues with games and the log messages aren't clear due to potentially confusing order, set this to `sync` and send that log as well.
+    - When communicating about issues with games and the log messages aren't clear due to potentially confusing order, set this to `true` and send that log instead.
   - `filter`: Sets the logging category for various logging classes.
     - Format: `<class>=<level>,...`
     - Multiple classes can be set by separating them with a comma. (example: `Render=warning,Debug=critical,Lib.Pad=error`)